 Life transitions counseling can help you identify that ambivalence and work through it.
 You can figure out what is holding you back and gain the self-compassion and self-confidence needed to believe that you do deserve something better.
 You do deserve to have the career, relationship or whatever else that aligns with who you really are.

-As your therapist, I will guide you to learn more about who you are, helping you reduce that uncertainty and gain a sense of assurance.
+In therapy, we will guide you to learn more about who you are, helping you reduce that uncertainty and gain a sense of assurance.
 You have agency and resilience, and deep down, you already know what you want.
 You already know what you need to do.
-As we work together, I can help you turn those closely-held dreams into reality.
+Working together, we can help you turn those closely-held dreams into reality.